 Expand your knowledge of global conflicts that shaped the 18th-century Atlantic world.
 Participate in enriching programs highlighting the Seven Years’ War, Revolutionary War, and Fort Ticonderoga’s role in the conflicts, and gain a deeper understanding of best practices and opportunities to utilize primary sources and material culture in your K-12 classroom.
-Professional development opportunities connect Common Core, C-3 History standards, best practices, and an inter-disciplinary approach to history education.
-Programs take place at Fort Ticonderoga and selective off-site locations with partner institutions.
+Professional development opportunities connect Common Core, C-3 History standards, best practices, and an interdisciplinary approach to history education.
+Programs take place at Fort Ticonderoga and select off-site locations with partner institutions.

 -